crunchrepos/normanha/README.md

 #### Header Component

 I added the User email when we login, and I only show the Favorites button with the user logged-in.
+I also added a new link to redirect to the Profile.